Nonverbal autism: Background

-The biological basis of autism is unknown.
-However, the most obvious signs of autism, such as atypical social and language development, and restricted or repetitive behaviors and interests, often present themselves between the ages of two and three, and most children with ASD can be diagnosed in early childhood as a result.
-Other disorders such as epilepsy, ADHD, gastrointestinal problems, sleep disorders, depression and anxiety often accompany ASD.
+The biological basis of autism is not fully understood.
+Characteristics associated with autism, including differences in social communication, language development, and restricted or repetitive behaviors and interests, often become apparent between the ages of two and three.
+Many autistic children are diagnosed during early childhood as a result.
+Various co-occurring conditions, including epilepsy, attention deficit hyperactivity disorder, gastrointestinal problems, sleep disorders, hypermobility, depression, and anxiety, are also reported among autistic people.